PRAkTIKal24/PHAZE/PHAZE_PLOTTING_INTEGRATION_PLAN_c4s.md

 ```

 ### Command Options
-- `--algorithms`: Specify algorithms to compare (fingerprinting only)
+- `--fingerprints`: Specify algorithms to compare (fingerprinting only)
-- `--frameworks`: Specify zkML frameworks to compare
+- `--zkml-frameworks`: Specify zkML frameworks to compare
-- `--architectures`: Specify model architectures to compare
+- `--model-architectures`: Specify model architectures to compare
 - `--complexity-range`: Range of model complexities to test
 - `--trials`: Number of statistical trials per configuration
 - `--output`: Output directory for plots
 - `--format`: Export format (png, pdf, svg)
 - `--style`: Plot style (publication, presentation, web)
+- `--phaze-components`: Specify which PHAZE components to include in comprehensive plots (fingerprint, zkml-proof, zkml-verify, model-inference, all etc.)

+### Configuration Management
+- Use a centralized configuration file (.py) for default settings and easy configuration management of all the parameters above
+- Allow command-line overrides for flexibility

 ## 3. Plot Types and Specifications